-This Quick Beginnings book will guide you through the planning, installation, migration (if necessary), and set up of a DB2 server.
+This Quick Beginnings book will guide you through the planning, installation, migration (if necessary), and setup of a DB2 server on a UNIX workstation.
 Once the DB2 server has been installed, you will install a DB2 client.
-You will then configure a connection between the client and server, using the DB2 GUI tools.
+You will then configure a connection between the client and server, using the Command Line Processor or DB2 GUI tools.